vuejs/vue-cli/docs/guide/build-targets.md

 In web component mode, Vue is *externalized.* This means the bundle will not bundle Vue even if your code imports Vue.
 The bundle will assume `Vue` is available on the host page as a global variable.
 :::

-You can build a single entry as a library using
+You can build a single entry as a web component using

 ```
 vue-cli-service build --target wc --name my-element [entry]